-Ever notice your husky bury his head into a small cushiony pocket between you and the couch?
+Does your husky bury his head into a small cushiony pocket between you and the couch?
 This behavior is more common than most people think.
 This article will explain why huskies do this and what it means.

 Why Do Huskies Bury Their Heads Into You

-When your husky lays beside your or if he’s lucky enough to be let up on your couch, one of his favorite things to do is rummage his head into you, the pillows, or well, just about any ridiculously small space his head shouldn’t fit into!
+When your husky lays beside your or if he’s lucky enough to be let up on your couch, one of his favorite things to do is rummage his head into you, the pillows, or just about any small space his head shouldn’t fit into!

 The reason your husky does this is that it makes him feel safe and secure.
-And no, that doesn’t mean he doesn’t already feel safe and secure.

-What It Suggests About Your Relationship
+What Head Burying Suggests About Your Bond

 Aside from the main reason discussed above.
 It also suggests you have a good relationship with your husky.